 Here comes the science part…

-Higher Education Statistics Agency (UK), The Institute of International Education (US) Australian Government Department of Education & Training and the New Zealand Ministry for Education.
+The data used in the tool is collated by Hotcourses and comes from official government data, as well as the latest reports from the Higher Education Statistics Agency (UK), The Institute of International Education (US) Australian Government Department of Education & Training and the New Zealand Ministry for Education.